LibreIpsum/website/content/projects/homelab/hardware/index.md

 <!-- TODO add photos -->

-My homelab currently consists of three computing devices, and an unconventional networking setup.
+My homelab currently consists of three computing devices combined with an unconventional networking setup.
 I have a NAS, a Proxmox server, and a Raspberry Pi.
 This has been built for nearly free over a couple of years.

 ## NAS